Kingdom of Tonga

 Independence: June 4, 1970.

-Branches: Executive--monarch, prime minister, and cabinet.
+Branches: Executive--Prime Minister and Cabinet appointed by the King.
 Legislative--unicameral Legislative Assembly.
 Judicial--Court of Appeals (Privy Council), Supreme Court, Land Court, Magistrates' Court.

 Administrative subdivisions: Three main island groups--Ha'apai, Tongatapu, Vava'u.